bitwarden/contributing-docs/docs/architecture/server/index.md

 query could also get data from a remote server.

 Each query or command should have a single responsibility.
-For example: delete a user, get a license file, rotate an api key.
+For example: delete a user, get a license file, rotate an API key.
 They are designed around verbs or actions (e.g.
 `RotateOrganizationApiKeyCommand`), not domains or entities (e.g. `ApiKeyService`).

 ### Writing commands or queries